 This herb comes in different forms, including oral and topical applications.
 When ingested in capsule or supplement form, saw palmetto works internally as a DHT-blocker.
 You may also use it as a therapeutic hair treatment to improve scalp health and boost hair growth.

 Packed with antioxidants, flavonoids, and vitamin C content, the nettle leaf extract is a safe and natural solution to reducing hair loss by helping protect against and neutralize free radicals.
 Nettle can also enhance blood circulation and reduce scalp inflammation and dandruff.
-Reducing the 5- alpha-reductase enzyme production - the enzyme responsible for converting testosterone into DHT - nettle can prevent DHT from becoming unbalanced.
-When too much DHT in the body, the hair growth cycle is shortened, and hair follicles may shrink.
+Reducing the 5-alpha-reductase enzyme production (the enzyme responsible for converting testosterone into DHT), nettle can prevent DHT from becoming unbalanced.
+When too much DHT is in the body, the hair growth cycle is shortened, and hair follicles may shrink.

 Found in many hair products, horsetail strengthens hair, prevents breakage, and minimizes hair fall due to the silica it naturally contains.
 Silica is thought to speed up hair growth and potentially minimize dandruff.